Loveday (1458): Yorkist demands

 An uneasy peace existed between the court and the Yorkists until April 1455, when the King summoned a great council to meet at Leicester the following month.
 The Duke of York feared that the purpose of this council was to destroy him; several chroniclers of the day suggest that Somerset was influencing the King against the Duke with "subtile meanes".
 York and the Nevilles raised an army from their northern estates.
 They wrote to Henry regarding their fears, and emphasised their loyalty to him.
 This was in spite of what they called the "doubtes and ambiguitees [and] jealousie" spread by their enemies.
 The Yorkist lords also expressed their fears that their lives were in danger from those who hid "undre the wynge of your Mageste Roiall".
 This, they said, was the reason they felt the need to travel accompanied by large retinues.
 The Yorkists' solution was that the King dismiss those who kept the King's true liegemen (i.e., them) from him and that the malicious advisers be excommunicated by the Archbishop of Canterbury.

 It is unknown whether the King received the Yorkist lords' letters, although the historian Michael Hicks believes that "there is no convincing evidence" that he did not.
-Henry and a small force left London for Leicester on 20 May; the Yorkists approached from the north with a speed calculated to surprise.
+Henry and a small force left London for Leicester on 20 May; while it was natural for both the King and his followers to travel with armed contingents, the majority were members of their civil households.
+The Yorkists approached from the north with a speed calculated to surprise.
 In a pre-emptive strike, York and his allies intercepted the royal army at St Albans.
 Fighting in the streets lasted only a short time, and though there were very few fatalities among the common soldiery, the chief Lancastrian captains—Northumberland, Somerset and Thomas, Lord Clifford—were all killed.
 They were not only three of the King's most loyal and powerful supporters, but Northumberland and Somerset were bitter enemies of the Nevilles and York.
 Because of this, the clash has been described more akin to a series of targeted assassinations than a fully fledged battle.
 On the 22nd, Henry was escorted, under guard, back to London: "all honour was shown to him" by York, Salisbury and Warwick, notes Griffiths, and a ceremony—intending to establish the new-found friendship between the King and the Yorkists—was held in St Paul's the following day.